awsdocs/aws-systems-manager-user-guide/doc_source/create-baseline-console-linux.md

-# Create a custom patch baseline \(Linux\)<a name="create-baseline-console-linux"></a>
+# Creating a custom patch baseline \(Linux\)<a name="create-baseline-console-linux"></a>

 Use the following procedure to create a custom patch baseline for Linux instances\.
-For information about creating a patch baseline for Windows Server instances, see [Create a custom patch baseline \(Windows\)](create-baseline-console-windows.md)\.
+For information about creating a patch baseline for Windows Server instances, see [Creating a custom patch baseline \(Windows\)](create-baseline-console-windows.md)\.

 **To create a custom patch baseline for Linux instances**